 The teaching of reading, writing, mathematics and communications skills are essential components for all our children to ensure we provide the best possible outcomes for their future.

-Our classes are taught using a creative curriculum approach, where there are many opportunities for cross curricular links with foundation subjects with an emphasis on core skills running through each topic.
+Our classes are taught using a creative curriculum approach, where there are many opportunities for cross curricular links with foundation subjects with an emphasis on acquiring knowledge and core skills running through each topic.

 For children in the Foundation Unit, learning is accessed through a range of indoor and outdoor activities.

 Typically, morning sessions in school focus on the discrete teaching of phonics, grammar, spelling, punctuation and writing.
 This continues with mathematics, working on understanding and the development of core knowledge and specific skills sets.
 These skills and knowledge can then be developed and used and applied by the children in a range of contexts.

 Afternoons follow a cross curricula topic approach where skills can be used to extend individual children’s progress in reading, writing and mathematics through subjects such as scientific enquiry, art and design, history, geography, design and technology, RE, ICT, and PE.

 Current Reading and Phonics Schemes – Our phonics programme is based upon Read Write Inc. Our reading scheme used in the classroom is Read Write Inc supplemeneted with Big Cat Phonics, Collins Big Cat and Oxford Reading Tree for home reading.
 The children take home books that are accessible using taught phonics alongside books that will extend their vocabulary.
 These books are for shared reading and are called "buddy" books.